zpervan/PostgreSQL_Cpp/README.md

 1. Install the PostgreSQL server on your Windows 10 PC.
     + You can follow [this](https://www.2ndquadrant.com/en/blog/pginstaller-install-postgresql/) guide for a more detailed explanation
 2. After the installation is completed, restart your PC to run the PostgreSQL server
-3. To check wheter your database is successfully created, open your database GUI tool and connect your local database.
+3. To check whether your database is successfully created, open your database GUI tool and connect your local database.
 The picture below shows the connection parameters for a default installed database.
 ![01_test_connection](/Assets/01_db_connection_test.PNG)
 4. After you verified that the database is successfully created, add a new table.
 In my case the table is called `pc`.
 5. Add some attributes and fill the table with some dummy data.
 In my case, this looks like the following.